-Do not post spoilers about results that have not yet been broadcast (my definition of spoiler is defined here).
+Do not post spoilers about results that have not yet been broadcast (see the definition of a spoiler).
 You may link to such information and discuss it in broad terms, but spoilers will be deleted and the commenter banned.

-While I always welcome comments and criticism about accuracy, do not report minor corrections or typos in comments, which are for discussion, and which I do not always monitor; e-mail me instead.
+While reality blurred always welcome comments and criticism about accuracy, do not report minor corrections or typos in comments, which are for discussion, and which are not always monitored; send an e-mail message instead.

 Thanks for reading all of this.
 Slow day at work?